Lilin-Lilin Kecil

 "Lilin-Lilin Kecil" (/id/, English: "Little Candles") is an Indonesian pop song written by James F. Sundah for the Prambors' 1977 Youth Songwriting Competition (Lomba Cipta Lagu Remaja) and performed by Chrisye.

-Considered as Chrisye's signature song, "Lilin-Lilin Kecil" has been covered by more than fifty artists.
-Rolling Stone Indonesia listed it as the thirteenth best Indonesian song of all time.
+Considered as Chrisye's signature song, "Lilin-Lilin Kecil" has been covered by over fifty artists.
+Rolling Stone Indonesia listed the song as the thirteenth best Indonesian song of all time.

-Writing
+Composition

-James F. Sundah, then only 21, wrote "Lilin-Lilin Kecil" for the Prambors' Youth Songwriting Competition of 1977.
-The initial song was written in D and F.
+James F. Sundah, then only 21 years old, wrote "Lilin-Lilin Kecil" for Prambors' Youth Songwriting Competition of 1977.
+The song was composed in the keys of D major and F major.

 Chrisye was chosen to be the singer for his smooth vocals.
 The song was arranged by Jockie Soerjoprajogo.

 Themes

 According to Sundah, "Lilin-Lilin Kecil" is about his friends who had difficulties in life when older generations had successful careers.
 It has also been described as a memorial song.

 Reception

 "Lilin-Lilin Kecil" placed fifth in the competition and was the most popular of the finalists on the Lomba Cipta Lagu Remaja album.

-"Lilin-Lilin Kecil" launched Chrisye's career and has been called his signature song.
+The song boosted Chrisye's career and has been called his signature song.
 He considered its success to be due to its immersing melody and romantic lyrics with his smooth vocals.
+Rolling Stone Indonesia listed it as the thirteenth best Indonesian song of all time.